-Abdominal adhesions are the result of excessive scar tissue forming as part of the normal healing process after any form of injury inside the abdomen.
-This can include infections, Caesarean sections, appendicitis (and the subsequent surgery to remove the appendix), or other conditions which affect the lower pelvis.
+Abdominal adhesions are the result of excessive scar tissue forming as part of the normal healing process after any form of injury within the abdomen.
+This may include infections, Caesarean sections, appendicitis (and subsequent surgery to remove the appendix), or other conditions affecting the lower pelvis.

 When abdominal adhesions occur, scar tissues lengthen and web inside the abdomen, leading to the formation of hard fibrous bands upon which the bowels could strangulate themselves, or stick, causing a kink or outright blockade of their lumen.

 It is common for abdominal adhesions to form after undergoing any type of pelvic surgery.
 The surgery itself can be a success, and a patient can heal without incident.
 In some cases, however, excessive scar tissue forms, either as the result of having the surgery (tissue damage, excessive tissue handling, use of gloves or chemical agents during the surgery that stimulate excessive scar tissue) or simply due to a patient having a genetic predisposition to scarring.

 Studies estimate that anywhere from 75% to 93% of patients undergoing any form of abdominal surgery would develop adhesions.

 Common surgical procedures that cause abdominal adhesions include:

 Patients who experience abdominal pain, bloating, bleeding, or cramping in the weeks following any of these procedures may be demonstrating symptoms of pelvic adhesions.